 Nothing says summer quite like plucking a sun-warmed blackberry (Rubus spp.) right off the bush and popping it into your mouth.
 In the past, doing so meant working around the blackberry bush's sharp thorns.
 Today, however, many thornless blackberry varieties are available, making the plants easier to maintain and safer for children and pets.

-Blackberry bushes and canes are perennials, so you can plant them once and expect a healthy berry crop year after year.
-As a North American native, most American gardeners find blackberries easy to grow and care for.
+Blackberry bushes are perennials, so you can plant them once and expect a healthy berry crop year after year.
+As a North American native, blackberies are fruits that most American gardeners find easy to grow and care for.
 They do require quite a bit of pruning at the end of each season, however.
 You can choose an erect plant variety capable of supporting itself or grow trailing blackberries on a trellis.